 I think the freeze-dried strawberries and blueberries on top give the truffles a wonderful crunchy texture, but if you can't find them, any dried berries or red and blue sprinkles will work nicely.
 I usually find my freeze-dried berries at Trader Joe's markets, and they are also available online.

-- 8 ounces cream cheese (softened)
+8 ounces cream cheese, softened

-- 1 lb white chocolate
+1 pound white chocolate

 3/4 cup vanilla wafer cookie crumbs

-- 1 tsp vanilla extract
+1 teaspoon vanilla extract

-- 1/2 cup good-quality blueberry preserves
+1/2 cup blueberry preserves

-- 1/4 cup freeze-dried strawberries (to decorate)
+1/4 cup freeze-dried strawberries

-1/4 cup freeze-dried blueberries (to decorate)
+1/4 cup freeze-dried blueberries

-Place chocolate-coated truffles back on the baking sheet, and while the chocolate is still wet, top them with a sprinkling of the chopped fruit.
+Place chocolate-coated truffles back on baking sheet, and while chocolate is still wet, top with a sprinkling of chopped dried fruit.

-- Return the truffles to the refrigerator to set the chocolate.
-Store Double Berry Truffles in an airtight container in the refrigerator for up to two weeks, and allow them to come to room temperature before serving.
+Return truffles to refrigerator to set chocolate.
+Let come to room temperature before serving.